LOGBOOK MUSTS: MATERIALS, METHODS, OBSERVATIONS

 This year the fair is virtual.
 Your project will be online for a long time.
 It is important to protect the work you have done from being copied for future fairs.
-One way to do this is to limit the details that are available online and make them only available to judges in the Procedures and Observations Report.
+One way to do this is to limit the details that are available online and make them only available to judges in your logbook upload.

 A. Write out a list of materials with details.

 for an experiment your online list might include white vinegar, a solution of baking soda, water, stopwatch, but without any details.

 - Arm & Hammer Pure Baking Soda

 If you constructed a device, your online report might include wood, glue, piping.

 Your logbook should state the details – and where you got them from.

 - 3/8th inch 4 ft x 8 ft spruce plywood